auneri/CMakeAll/README.md

 find_package(CMakeAll 1.1 REQUIRED)
 ~~~

-**Option 2.** Using [FindCMakeAll.cmake](https://github.com/auneri/CMakeAll/blob/v1.1/CMake/FindCMakeAll.cmake) where the project is cloned from GitHub.
-If version number is not specified master branch is cloned, and updated with each configure.
+**Option 2.** Using [FindCMakeAll.cmake](https://github.com/auneri/CMakeAll/blob/v1.1/CMake/FindCMakeAll.cmake) where the project is automatically cloned from GitHub.
+If version number is not specified master branch is cloned and updated with each *configure*.

 ~~~{.cmake}
 list(APPEND CMAKE_MODULE_PATH "/path/to/FindCMakeAll.cmake")